w3bdesign/spotify-import/README.md

 # Spotify Playlist Creator

-A Flask web application that allows users to create a new Spotify playlist with song recommendations or import to an existing one.
+A Flask web application that allows users to use chatGPT to generate song recommendations, then create a new Spotify playlist or import to an existing one.

 ## Features